Terms that a Buyer of Business Telephone Systems Should

 Ground Start

-in order to get dialtone.
-This is very important to know when ordering
+order to get dialtone.
+This is very important to know when ordering your service

-your service from your local company.
-PBXs generally work best on ground
+from your local company.
+PBXs generally work best on ground start trunks.
+Single

-start trunks.
-Single line phones and key systems tend to work best with
+line phones and key systems tend to work best with "loop start" grounding.

 Hand Set